24 Hours Hotline: +86 137-3541-1378

 Temple-Of-HeavenTemple-Of-Heaven-Beijing

-Next, you’ll head to Qianmen, a historic gateway that offers a captivating glimpse into Beijing’s past.
+Next, you’ll head to Qianmen Street, a historic gateway that offers a captivating glimpse into Beijing’s past.
 Built during the Ming Dynasty, Qianmen served as the southern entrance to the Imperial City, marking the boundary between the royal palace and the bustling streets beyond.
 The towering archway, with its traditional Chinese design and vibrant red color, stands as a symbol of imperial grandeur.
 Your guide will share the significance of Qianmen in the context of Beijing’s history and its role as a key entrance for both locals and visitors.
 As you stroll along the surrounding streets, you’ll discover a mix of historic shops, theaters, and restaurants, offering a lively atmosphere that contrasts with the gate’s regal stillness.
 The intricate architectural details of the gate, with its ornate carvings and sweeping rooflines, offer a beautiful example of traditional Chinese design.
 This visit to Qianmen provides a perfect opportunity to reflect on Beijing’s dynamic blend of history and modern life.

 Qianmen-StreetQianmen-Street-Beijing